Teaching and learning

 Recommended reading

 For each module you will be provided with a reading list.
-In some modules you will be expected to read something for each class, for others, you may just be provided with readings suggested to develop your understanding of the topic.
+In some modules you will be expected to read something for each class, for others, you may just be provided with suggested readings to develop your understanding of the topic.
 All books on a reading list will be available from the Library, often electronically.

 Academic support